Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 The alligator gar, Atractosteus spatula, is a formidable and ancient species of garfish found primarily in freshwater habitats of North America, particularly in the southern United States.
 It is one of the largest freshwater fishes in North America and is known for its prehistoric appearance, with a long, slender body, armor-like scales, and a distinctive snout resembling that of an alligator, from which it derives its name.

 Alligator gar can grow to impressive sizes, with individuals reaching lengths exceeding 10 feet and weighing over 300 pounds.
-Despite their intimidating appearance, the alligator gar is generally sluggish and slow-moving, often lurking near the surface or bottom of rivers, lakes, and bayous, where they feed opportunistically on a variety of prey, including fish, crustaceans, and even waterfowl.
+Despite their intimidating appearance, the alligator gar is generally sluggish and slow-moving, often lurking near the surface or bottom of rivers, lakes, rock ledges, and bayous, where they feed opportunistically on a variety of prey, including fish, crustaceans, and even waterfowl.

 Due to their size and unique characteristics, the alligator gar is both revered and misunderstood, sometimes leading to misconceptions and conflicts with anglers and conservationists alike.
 However, efforts are underway to better understand and conserve this iconic species for future generations.